mulforma/Zelar/README.md

 Surely the community is the most important thing in **Open Source** thingy.
 If we don't have a community, the Open Source thing will be useless.
 That's why we have a Discord server!
 You can join it and ask questions, share your ideas, and help us to improve the bot.
-If you want to join the server, you can join it at [HERE](https://x.vvx.bar/XVlBzg/).
-You can send a bug issues or report in `#bug-report` channel, but don't send a serious security issue to the server.
+If you want to join the server, you can join it at [HERE](https://discord.gg/PbFhFQeUEt/).
+You can send a bug issues or report in
+`#bug-report` channel, but don't send a serious security issue to the server.
 Because it is a public server, and it is not safe to send a security issue to the server.
-You would have to send a mail to `contact@vvx.bar` ASAP to not impact any servers or users that use the bot.
+You would have to send a mail to `tinvv@outlook.co.th` ASAP to not impact any servers or users that use the bot.

 ## How can I contribute?